The Coaching team

 Having spent most of her masters and doctoral studies as a focused, working mom, Dr. Amber lost her educational groove in spring of 2019 when, days after sailing through her qualifying exam defense, her dissertation chair departed the university.
 Shortly thereafter, one of her children had a mental health crisis that put everything else on the back burner.
 The dissertation fell down the list of priorities until it became neglected aside from the ever-present sense of shame.
 When the pandemic hit, Dr. Amber decided to say yes to opportunities, which brought her to the 5-Day Think Like a Phinisher Workshop.
 Skeptical of self-help, she realized the first day that Dr. Amy was a smart woman talking to smart women—the guide so desperately needed.
 Dr. Amber joined the August 2020 Stuck to Unstoppable Cohort and eventually the Private Coaching program under Dr. Tara.
 With the help of Dr. Amy, her team, and the ladies in the program, she went from almost no proposal to a defended proposal by the beginning of November 2020, defending her dissertation in October 2021.

 Dr. Amber subscribes to a down-to-earth, approachable coaching perspective.
 Her research areas are in adult learner creativity and writer identity, fields that color her coaching as well.
 She believes in practical, realistic strategies and goal setting, catering to individual needs.
 Because the dissertation process is so grueling, she attempts to help clients find the joy in their work, navigate the discomfort with humor, and develop a trust in their abilities to cross the finish line.
 Her frequent co-coach is her shepherd mix, “Dogtor” Randi, who has been an essential part of her dissertation journey.
-Like Dogtor Randi, Dr. Amber offers non-judgmental support through the good days and the not-so-good days.
+Like Dogtor Randi, Dr. Amber offers non-judgmental support through the good days and the not-so-good dVideoays.

-about Minnie
+More about Minnie

 Dr. Minnie grew up in Valdosta, GA, but has lived in the Washington, DC area for the last decade.
 There she has worked full time for Boys & Girls Clubs of Greater Washington while completing her doctoral studies) and being Hasana's mommy (her most enjoyable and toughest job ever.
 Dr. Minnie is a sociolinguist interested in the language of African Americans from the boardroom to the basketball court as well as from the classroom to the courtroom.
 Her dissertation was a mixed methods exploration of language about change examining older African American women discussing how the city changed after the 1968 riots as well as an ongoing language change in African American English speakers in the Washington, DC area.